Dave Ramsey, the leader in debt freedom Financial Peace University has created Dave Ramsey’s 7 baby steps to get out of debt and build wealth.

 Baby Step 1: Save $1,000 for Your Starter Emergency Fund

-Getting out ahead of an emergency is an excellent way to prepare yourself and then let it go.
+Getting out ahead of an emergency is an excellent way to prepare yourself and let it go.
 Having that small safety net will let you focus on the real task at hand.

 You only need $1,000 right now.
 More will come in baby step three.